Knee pain and problems can have many causes, and can greatly impact daily life.

 Knee arthroscopy, also known as a "knee scope," is a minimally invasive approach for treating a range of knee problems, including meniscus, ligament and cartilage injuries.
 Minimally invasive knee surgery involves smaller incisions and leads to a faster recovery and better outcomes.
 You can usually go home the same day as your surgery.
 In many cases, you can return to sports at the same level of intensity or higher safely after completing your rehab.

-If you have severe joint damage or degeneration, you may be a candidate for a total or partial knee replacement.
-UC San Diego Health surgeons offer a range of surgical approaches and are sought out for their expertise in complex revision surgeries as well.
+If you have severe joint damage or degeneration, you may be a candidate for a knee replacement.
+UC San Diego Health surgeons offer a range of surgical approaches, including advanced robotically assisted procedures, and are sought out for their expertise in complex revision surgeries as well.